bolzhub/Root-Inserts/README.md

 - Monuments 1 - UPLOAD SOON
 - Monuments 2 - UPLOAD IN AUTUMN

 The inserts are drawers which slide in the containers.
 All faction pieces, including cards, fit in their respective containers.
+Sleeve compatible.
 Containers' positions are interchangeable.

 ![Presentation2](V2/Presentation/presentation2_no_background-unfinished.png)